SHEKHAR011/Discord-Bot/README.md

 # Discord Bot Project

-This project is a Discord bot written in Python that integrates with three APIs to provide conversational AI responses, real-time weather updates, and currency conversions.
+This project is a Discord bot written in Python that integrates with three APIs to provide conversational AI responses(Gemini), real-time weather updates, and currency conversions.

 ## Features